DartLazer/WhoIsHomeUI/README.md

 ****Update Instructions****
 Unless otherwise stated in the changelog section ### Update Instructions
- - In the folder containing whoishomeui: "git pull"
+ - In the folder containing whoishomeui: `git pull`
- - Then the following command "docker-compose up -d --build" (if this does not work try adding sudo in front)
+ - Then the following command `docker-compose up -d --build` (if this does not work try adding sudo in front)
  - That should be it!

 ****Installation Instructions****
-  - First install Docker and Docker Compose on your Raspberry Pi (or other similar device) following the link upto and including step 6: https://dev.to/elalemanyo/how-to-install-docker-and-docker-compose-on-raspberry-pi-1mo
+  - First install Docker and Docker Compose on your Raspberry Pi (or other similar device, hereafter referenced to as raspberry pi) following the link upto and including step 6: https://dev.to/elalemanyo/how-to-install-docker-and-docker-compose-on-raspberry-pi-1mo
-  - Git clone thise repo to your raspberry pi: "git clone https://github.com/DartLazer/WhoIsHomeUI"
+  - Git clone this repo to your raspberry pi: `git clone https://github.com/DartLazer/WhoIsHomeUI`
-  - In the cloned folder execute the following command: "docker-compose up -d"
+  - In the cloned folder execute the following command: `docker-compose up -d`
-  - The container should now be up and running on your your_raspberrypi_ip_addres:8000
+  - The container should now be up and running on your your_raspberrypi_ip_address:8000
-  - In your webbrowser go to your_rasppberrypi_ip_address:8000/
+  - In your webbrowser go to `your_rasppberrypi_ip_address:8000/`
   - Go to the settings page and go to the Scanner Settings section:
   - Not Home Threshold (The amount of scans a device has to miss, to be considered to have left home).
 I would recommend leaving this to around 20. iPhones tend to disconnect sometimes.
 Leaving this on a lower value will register a lot of disconnects from Apple devices.
   - Internet interface should be: "eth0" for a wired ethernet connection.
 If your raspberry pi is using wifi use "wlp2s0" or type "ifconfig" in command line to get the active interface name.
-  - IP Subnet: change this to the net your router uses. for me it uses 192.168.2.1 - 192.168.2.198 so set here ONLY 192.168.2. (dont forget last dot)
+  - IP Subnet: change this to the net your router uses. for me it uses `192.168.2.1 - 192.168.2.198` so set here ONLY 192.168.2. (dont forget last dot)
   - IP range start (first IP to scan within earlier specified range)
   - IP range end (last IP to scan within earlier specified range).
   - Press SAVE.
 Let the page reload and now enable the scanner